 He who would travel happily must travel light.Antoine de St. Exupery

-Living in England, I have always been deprived of one of my favorite passions – Wildlife, which at many times is limited to deer’s, foxes and smaller animals.
-I always tend to miss Wildlife back home in India and my favorite Africa.
+Living in England, I have always been deprived of one of my favorite passion – Wildlife, which at many times is limited to deer’s, foxes and smaller animals.
+I always tend to miss the Wildlife from back home in India and my favorite Africa.

 It was Easter holiday weekend of 2017 and we as usual wanted to take a break on the very first day before church and other Easter festivities kick in.
 Amoli had a surprise in store for me – She had found a place in England, in Norfolk which was a breeding ground for Seals.
 This was really exciting for me, as I had seen Seals in captivity but never in the wild.
 So I was yearning to go the next day.